 Simple English definitions for legal terms

-Read a random definition: place of wrong
+Read a random definition: Surrender value

 The Canadian Anti-Spam Law of 2010 is a law that aims to stop spam messages from being sent to people's electronic devices, such as email and text messages.
 This law also includes telephone and fax communications, which means that telemarketing and fax solicitations are also covered.
 Currently, there is an exemption for two-way telephone communications, faxes, and voicemail messages, but there is a possibility that this exemption may be repealed in the future.
 If this happens, telemarketing in Canada would have to get permission from people before contacting them, which is stricter than the current "opt-out" system.
 However, as of May 25, 2015, this exemption still applies.